uinix-js/uinix-ui/readme.md

   console.log(merged);
   ```

 </details>

 ## System Knowledge

-System knowledge refers to our understanding of systems.
+System knowledge refers to our knowledge and understanding of systems.
 As software systems grow, complexity inevitably grows with the independent ways components in a system can interact with each other.
 Our understanding of systems is directly related to our knowledge of these interactions.

 It is common practice to abstract and flatten shareable code for reuse, to decrease system complexity.
 However, this is not always true because wrong abstractions and indirections may actually increase complexity in a system.